anthoturc/anthoturc.github.io-archive/README.md

 };
 ```

 There are four primary commads that are used to communicate between the feather and the module.
-Each command is sent over via an SPI tranaction.
+Each command is sent over via an SPI transaction.
 The first of these is the ```nRF24::getRegister(r)``` method.
 This method will take in a desired register from the following enum:

 ```cpp
 enum registers